sing-group/seda/seda-docs/source/operations.rst

 Remove redundant sequences
 --------------------------

 This operation allows to remove redundant sequences.
-Redundant sequences are sequences with exactly the same sequence bases.
+Redundant sequences are sequences with exactly the same sequence nucleotides or amino acids.
 If the *‘Remove also subsequences’* option is selected, then sequences contained within larger sequences are also removed.

 .. figure:: images/operations/remove-redundant-sequences/1.png
    :align: center